KaleyKrim/express-gallery/README.md

 ---

-#### Layout
+#### Responsive Layout

-hard because
-does not have tablet layout
+- does not have tablet layout
-uses a background image that is not included, you will have to find something similar (subtlepatterns.com)
+- uses a background image that is not included, you will have to find something similar (subtlepatterns.com)